bertrandmartel/node-download-server/README.md

-# Node Archive Download server
+# Node tar.gz download server

 Experimental Node JS HTTP/Socket IO server to download small to large amount of tar.gz files and unpack these to a specific directory